 These are so handy; I'm using them all the time because it's just an excellent way of having a section precise the size of the browser.

-If you want to see a real world demo of this in one of my websites visit; The Todoist and scroll along the page.
+If you want to see a real-world demo on one of my websites, visit; The Todoist and scroll along with the page.

-- Viewport Height (vh); Meaning the height of the viewport, we can have values from 1vh to 100vh.
+- Viewport Height (vh); Meaning the viewport height, we can have values from 1vh to 100vh.
 Meaning 1vh = 1% of the viewports height.

-- Viewport Width (vw); Meaning the width of the viewport and can also have values from 1vw to 100vw.
+- Viewport Width (vw); Meaning the viewport's width can also have values from 1vw to 100vw.
 Meaning 1vw = 1% of the viewports width.

 - Viewport Minumum (vmin): This unit is based on the smallest dimension of the viewport.
-So if the height is smaller, then the width 1vmin is 1% of the height.
+So if the height is smaller, the width of 1vmin is 1% of the height.

 - Viewport Maximum (vmax): This is the same as vmin, but based on the biggest dimension.

-Let me demo out what we can do with
+Let me demo what we can do with

 viewport units to make it easier to understand.